caprenter/bingley-music-town/README.md

 This is a static site that displays at http://bingleymusictown.org.uk/

 ## Deployment
-It is deployed via the main branch of this repo using Github Pages.
+It is deployed via the docs directory of the main branch of this repo using Github Pages.

 ### Cron update
 We rebuild the site once a day using the GitHub API and [gh-cli](https://cli.github.com/) tool, using a cron job on another server (David's).